awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-api-key-source.md

 1. Create an API with desired API methods\.
 And deploy the API to a stage\.

 1. Create a new usage plan or choose an existing one\.
 Add the deployed API stage to the usage plan\.
 Attach an API key to the usage plan or choose an existing API key in the plan\.
-Note the chosen API Key value\.
+Note the chosen API key value\.

 1. Create a custom Lambda authorizer of the token type\.
 Include, as a root\-level property of the authorization response, `usageIdentifierKey:{api-key}`, where `{api-key}` stands for the API key value mentioned in the previous step\.